wu1233456/quick-notes/README.md

 5. Press Ctrl+Shift+y globally to bring up Quick Notes

 ## Changelog
+### v1.0.7 (2025-01-04)
+- Optimize the issue of global shortcut keys.
+Previously, they could only be activated within the SiYuan window.
+Now, even when you are in a non-SiYuan window, pressing "Ctrl + Shift + Y" will switch back to the SiYuan window and pop up the "New Quick Note" option.
+(The "New Quick Note" is not an independent window, so it will still jump back to the SiYuan application.)
+- Optimize the scrolling experience.
+When scrolling through the history of quick notes, the editing box and toolbar will be fixed in place.
+- Optimize the display experience.
+For the history of quick notes, the copy and edit buttons will only be shown when the mouse hovers over them, making the interface cleaner.

 ### v1.0.5 (2025-01-04)
 - Added Markdown rendering support for note content